 Pollarding begins on young trees, and the process is repeated every year or two throughout the life of the tree (meaning that, if you decide that this is something that you would like to subject your trees to, be prepared to undertake significant landscape maintenance).

 To pollard a tree, select three or five branches that you want to leave in place to form a framework, removing the rest entirely.
 Cut the framework branches back to the length you want and wait for new growth to sprout from them.
 After the initial trimming, repeat the process every couple of years to maintain the shape.

 Topping means cutting older trees down almost to the top of the trunk.
 Topping trees is sometimes used as a less expensive alternative to their full removal, which can be quite costly in the case of large old trees.
 It is done not with an eye to what is best for the tree, but because the homeowner is in a pinch.
-When hiring arborists or hiring tree services to trim tree limbs that hang threateningly over your home, make sure they have no intentions of topping your tree if the tree has any importance to you.
+When hiring arborists or tree services to trim tree limbs that hang threateningly over your home, make sure they have no intentions of topping your tree if the tree has any importance to you.
 Topping, in such circumstances, is a highly disreputable procedure.

-Some types of trees may die after topping, but this fact often holds little importance to the homeowner, who may actually be glad to have the tree die if it is unwanted.
+Some types of trees may die after topping, but this fact often holds little importance to the homeowner, who may actually be glad to have the tree die if it's unwanted.
 Do note, however, that not all trees that have been topped die a quick death.
 Some live on for many years.

-While "pollarding" and "topping" may appear to beginners to be similar terms, the former boasts a superior pedigree.
+While pollarding and topping may appear to beginners to be similar terms, the former boasts a superior pedigree.
 Pollarding goes back centuries.
 We know it was being done in ancient Rome because Propertius, the Roman poet, mentions it.